IanTeda/old.hugo.ianteda.com/content/blog/2017-11-25-know-your-self.md

 ---
 type: blog
-title: Know Yourself, Be Yourself, Love Yourself.
+title: Know Yourself, Be Yourself, Love Yourself
-description: A Series of Letters to my Kids
+description: If you do not master your life, life will master you and pass you by.
+excerpt: Step back from the movie being played in your head and examine your habits, your motives and your desires from the outside in.
 date: 2017-11-25
 categories: ["creativity"]
 series: [ "Letters to my Kids" ]
 cover: cover-fire-crash
-slug: know-yourself-be-yourself-love-yourself
+slug: know-be-love-yourself
 ---

 A letter to my kids,